Biphasic Face Photo-Sketch Synthesis via Semantic-Driven Generative Adversarial Network with Graph Representation Learning: Experiments

 \subsubsection{Iterative Cycle Training Loss}

 Eventually, we design a novel biphasic Iterative Cycle Training (ICT) loss to boost the training of sketch and photo synthesis.
-There are multi-stages in this training strategy.
-To examine the comprehensive training procedure, we express the results in Table. \ref{tab:Iteration_Training}.
+There are multi-stage iterations in this training strategy.
+To examine the comprehensive training procedure, we express the results in Table \ref{tab:Iteration_Training}.
 After conducting three times iterations, the network tends to converge and reach its optimum at the third iteration.
-As depicted in Fig. \ref{fig:CUFS} (k) and Fig. \ref{fig:CUFSF} (j), the synthesized sketches and photos contain more personal characteristics.
-Obviously, the details of the face images are more meticulous without less blurring and noises such as the eyelashes, hairstyles, and teeth.
+As depicted in Fig. \ref{fig:CUFS} (j) and Fig. \ref{fig:CUFSF} (i), the synthesized sketches and photos contain more personal characteristics.
+The details of the face images are more meticulous without less blurring and noise such as the eyelashes, hairstyles, and teeth.